Pa1eAdal/AdK_force/README.md

 Turnover rate values obtained from simulations.
 For details, please refer to README.md in turnover_rate/

+# MFPT
+The Mean First Passage Time (MFPT) calculated from short trajectories.
+'o2c' represents trajectories starting from the open state with no ligand binding 'c2o' represents trajectories starting from the closed state with 2 ADP molecules bound 'phy' represents analysis focused only on conformational changes

+# average_time
+The average time calculated from trajectories
+'o2c' represents the time required to form the catalytically competent state 'c2o' represents the time required for product release 'all' represents the time interval between two adjacent cycles

 # trj

 Trajectories obtained from simulations